shaddyshad/safaricom-rest-sdk-soap/README.md

 > **Note** Ensure you `ignore` the `.env` file by adding `.env` to `.gitignore`

 ## Usage
+This is a boilerplate, so to use it you have to write your source in the created`index.js` file.
-Import the module you require
+Import the module you require from `index.js` as the main entry file
 #### Modules

 ##### MobileB2C